malayjoshi13/Pehchaan/README.md

 g) SFace --> https://github.com/opencv/opencv_zoo/tree/main/models/face_recognition_sface (unofficial) and https://github.com/zhongyy/SFace (official) implementations of https://arxiv.org/abs/2205.12010.<br>

 `Please refer to https://arxiv.org/abs/1804.06655 to see the accuracy of different face recognition methods, including those we have used in this project.`

+`Also please look into the work "Siamese Neural Networks for One-shot Image Recognition" [paper](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf) and [reference video](https://www.youtube.com/playlist?list=PLgNJO2hghbmhHuhURAGbe6KWpiYZt0AMH).
+This Siamese network is used to develop a face recognition model called DeepFace.
+Also, the training of Siamese networks with comparative loss functions resulted in better performance, later leading to the triplet loss function used in the FaceNet system by Google.`

 ## Working on